 You do not want to spend too many days in Paris, it is too much money.
 Or so we have heard.
 The best part about Paris is that it is so rich in its architecture and heritage that you need not shell out many bucks for a gala time in the City of Lights.
 So, is it time to traverse the land of fashion, happening vibes and delicious cuisine with your friends and family?

-We assure you, follow these 7 amazing tips and you will have no problem in touring Paris on a budget.
+We assure you, following these 7 amazing tips will get you on a hassle free holiday to Paris on a budget.

 France’s gourmet delights and quaint interiors of the restaurants attract a lot of tourists.
 But there are ways to get a glimpse of Paris’s world-famous food culture while still keeping your pockets heavy.